kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

     -   <a href="#6-publishing-a-custom-plugin-to-the-gradle-plugin-portal" id="toc-6-publishing-a-custom-plugin-to-the-gradle-plugin-portal">§6 Publishing a custom plugin to the Gradle Plugin Portal</a>
         -   <a href="#what-im-doing-here-6" id="toc-what-im-doing-here-6">What I’m doing here</a>
         -   <a href="#reference-documentation" id="toc-reference-documentation">Reference documentation</a>
+        -   <a href="#settings-gradle-and-build-gradle-6" id="toc-settings-gradle-and-build-gradle-6">settings.gradle and build.gradle</a>
+            -   <a href="#step6settings-gradle" id="toc-step6settings-gradle">step6/settings.gradle</a>
+            -   <a href="#step6build-gradle" id="toc-step6build-gradle">step6/build.gradle</a>
-        -   <a href="#com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt" id="toc-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt">com.gradle.plugin-publish plugin, what it does, what it doesn’t</a>
+        -   <a href="#the-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt" id="toc-the-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt">The com.gradle.plugin-publish plugin; what it does, what it doesn’t</a>
-        -   <a href="#publish-xxx-commands" id="toc-publish-xxx-commands">"publish XXX" commands</a>
+        -   <a href="#how-the-build-worked" id="toc-how-the-build-worked">How the build worked</a>
+        -   <a href="#the-group-id-and-the-plugin-id-must-use-the-same-top-level-namespace" id="toc-the-group-id-and-the-plugin-id-must-use-the-same-top-level-namespace">The group id and the plugin id must use the same top level namespace</a>
+    -   <a href="#7-a-rule-the-projects-group-id-and-the-plugin-id-must-follow" id="toc-7-a-rule-the-projects-group-id-and-the-plugin-id-must-follow">§7 A rule the project’s group id and the plugin id must follow</a>
-        -   <a href="#finally-publish-it-to-gradle-plugin-portal" id="toc-finally-publish-it-to-gradle-plugin-portal">Finally, publish it to Gradle Plugin Portal</a>
+        -   <a href="#what-im-going-to-do-here" id="toc-what-im-going-to-do-here">What I’m going to do here</a>
+        -   <a href="#how-the-build-worked-2" id="toc-how-the-build-worked-2">How the build worked</a>
     -   <a href="#6-publishing-the-binary-jar-with-custom-name" id="toc-6-publishing-the-binary-jar-with-custom-name">§6 Publishing the binary jar with custom name</a>
-        -   <a href="#what-im-going-to-do-here" id="toc-what-im-going-to-do-here">What I’m going to do here</a>
+        -   <a href="#what-im-going-to-do-here-2" id="toc-what-im-going-to-do-here-2">What I’m going to do here</a>
         -   <a href="#uniqueness-of" id="toc-uniqueness-of">Uniqueness of</a>

 # Publishing Custom Gradle Plugin explained step by step